 “Confirming Ideology: Rhetoric, Politics, and the Ideological State Apparatus in U.S. Supreme Court Confirmation Hearings.”
 (Co-authored with Chris Darr.
-Under review at Communication Law Review.)
+Forthcoming in Communication Law Review.)

 “Disciplinarity, Pedagogy, and the Future of Education: Introduction.”
 Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture 9 (2009): 471-74.
 Print.
 (Co-authored and co-edited with Adam Ellwanger.)

 “Voicing Graduate Student Writing Experiences: A Study of Hybrid Courses at Two Master’s-level, Regional Institutions.”
 Graduate Writing Across the Disciplines: Identifying, Teaching, and Supporting.
 Eds.
 Trixie Smith and Katie Manthey.
 Fort Collins, CO: WAC Clearinghouse, 2017.
 Print.
 (Forthcoming in 2017: co-authored with Brian R. Henderson.)

 “Education.”
 American Decades: 2000-2009.
 Ed.
 Eric Bargeron.
 Farmington Hills, MI: Gale/Cengage, 2012.
 123-55.
 Print.
 (Co-authored with Ashley Stimpson.)

 “Disciplinarity, Identity Crises, and the Teaching of Writing.”
 Who Speaks for Writing: Stewardship for Writing Studies in the 21st Century.
 Eds.
 Jennifer Rich and Ethna Lay.
 New York: Peter Lang, 2012.
 Print.